mirzawaqasahmed/f5-big-iq-lab/docs/class3/module2/lab4.rst

   :align: center
   :scale: 50%

+|

 .. note :: Other way could be to create a clone of a default template and change the parameter Request Header Erase within the template.
-Note we cannot modify the default templates.
+Note we cannot modify the default built-in templates.

 Launch a RDP session to have access to the vCenter webui (vCenter runs as an instance in our ESXi).
 To do this, in your UDF deployment, click on the *Access* button